Author: Parker Peevyhouse

 Review: The Echo Room by Parker Peevyhouse

-It has been a while since I’ve picked up a post-apocalyptic novel, but I’m glad that I chose The Echo Room by Parker Peevyhouse.
+The Echo Room by Parker Peevyhouse is an interesting post-apocalyptic novel.
 This book is so suspenseful as the characters’ purpose is revealed, and I enjoyed both of their personalities.
 The writing style is also eerie, and there are many twists throughout the book.
 This is the perfect read to curl up with this fall.

 This book tells the story of a boy who wakes up every day trapped in a room with a girl.
 They are determined to escape, however what’s outside may be scarier than what is inside.
 What I found interesting is the fact that the beginning of the book is essentially the same scenario over again as the days repeat, but I didn’t find it repetitive or boring.
 Each day is fresh, and there is a change of scenery after the first couple of chapters.
 If you are a fan of post-apocalyptic novels, I would definitely recommend this one.